When Manufacturing Data Analytics Ends Up Making You Mad

 Technically, it’s customization, but not the kind of customization you’re thinking about.
 You won’t need the help of fancy (and expensive) consultants or the IT team, but rather, you choose customization based on the needs of your company.

-Customization in manufacturing analytics?
+Customization in smart factory software?
 What does that mean?
 Isn’t that exactly what you said to avoid earlier?
-Well, no. In the next few paragraphs, you’ll learn why you should use customization in manufacturing analytics and how to implement it in the correct way.
+Well, no. In the next few paragraphs, you’ll learn why you should use customization in smart factory software and how to implement it in the correct way.

 In our world, customization is a feature of Mingo that lets the user have complete control of data in the manufacturing environment.
 So, don’t get customization confused for something that requires extensive knowledge of coding or expensive consulting.
 Put simply, Mingo doesn’t require either of those things to give manufacturers what they need to meet their goals.

-When we talk about customization in manufacturing analytics, it means getting the data the is most important to you and that will help you improve production.
+When we talk about customization in smart factory software, it means getting the data the is most important to you and that will help you improve production.
 This will look different for every company, which is why we believe that being able to customize data is so important.

 The way one company views data on a dashboard may not work for another for a variety of different reasons.
 The goal is to ensure every manufacturer can use the software to gather and contextualize data to its full potential, enabling data-driven decisions and an increased profit.

-How Do You Customize Manufacturing Analytics to Improve Production?
+How Do You Customize Smart Factory Software to Improve Production?

 The idea is to provide full control of your dashboards, giving you the ability to use business intelligence (no, not that other expensive software) in a way that makes sense for your company.
 Using both the pre-built and customizable dashboards is very specific to the data you need and use to reach your goals, which will vary for each manufacturer.